corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 To address these issues, this mod implements free districts upon conquering a primitive planet for both players and AIs.
 It also generates the appropriate housing/urban districts based on the conquering empire (including some organic sanctuaries for Rogue Servitors).
 Mining districts are generated instead of farming districts if the conquered primitive species is lithoid.
 Finally, it triggers the aforementioned free district creation in the Necrophage AI helper event, primitive infiltration, and primitive enlightenment (including advancing on their own).
 In combination, these changes should help AI players be a bit more successful when acquiring primitive planets.

-## Primitive Enlightenment and Colossus Weapons Now Included

-The "Technological Enlightenment" observation station mission was still another place where the game did something different when converting primitives for use by a regular empire.
-A fixed amount of districts and buildings (including a branch office building, which was probably intended to be Commercial Zones instead) were generated.
-Although it accounted for ringworlds (and as of 3.2 lithoids), it was still significantly different from other primitive conversions.
+While maintaining and enhancing this mod, still more places were discovered where the game did something different when converting primitives for use by a regular empire.
+The For the "Technological Enlightenment" observation station mission, a fixed amount of districts and buildings (including a branch office building, which was probably intended to be Commercial Zones instead) were generated.
+Colossus weapons that transferred planet ownership (built-in: the Nanobot Diffuser and Deluge Machine) also failed to generate infrastructure to replace the primitive buildings.

-While testing changes to the [Eldanær Stellar Authority](https://steamcommunity.com/sharedfiles/filedetails/?id=2496360535), I noticed that my custom colossus weapon did not grant any infrastructure when using the Necrophagic Spore Diffuser on primitive planets.
-After deciding to rectify the situation I realized that the built-in colossus weapons suffered from the same lack!

 This mod continues its trend of unification by hooking up the enlightenment finisher event and colossus weapon firing events to the same district-generation code as primitive conquest - thus ensuring enlightened or converted primitives receive infrastructure.
-This event also controls the planet infrastructure self-enlightened primitives receive.
-Additionally, I further adjusted the shared district/building generation to be even smarter for ringworlds!
-Don't forget that the Sanctuary ringworld is stocked with 4 primitive empires ripe for ~~conquest~~ enlightenment.
+The "primitives can into space" event also controls the planet infrastructure self-enlightened primitives receive.
+The districts available on shattered ring world "planets" better match the level of development primitives can achieve, so primitive ringworlds are now converted to shattered ringworlds upon conquest/infiltration/etc.  Don't forget that the Sanctuary ringworld is stocked with 4 primitive empires ripe for ~~conquest~~ enlightenment.

 # Changes